-Record-keeping is essential to supporting your claim, especially in situations where your employer might question your claim’s validity.
-Any time you sign a form, receive communication from your employer or their insurer, or generate a medical record by visiting a doctor, make sure you keep a copy of it.
+Record-keeping is essential to support your claim, especially in situations where your employer might question your claim’s validity.
+Any time you sign a form, receive communication from your employer or their insurer or generate a medical record by visiting a doctor, make sure you keep a copy of it.

 Work restriction slips can be especially important in workers’ comp claims, so be sure to get one of those from your doctor as well.

 Get an Attorney